mikarant/arctic-amplification/README.md

 This repository contains python- and R-scripts to calculate Arctic amplification metrics and figures presented in Rantanen et al. (2022) manuscript "The Arctic has warmed nearly four times faster than the globe since 1979"

+The dataset for producing the charts and graphs of the manuscript is reposited in public repository at http://doi.org/10.23728/fmi-b2share.5d81ded56e984072a5f7162a18b60cb9.
+The instructions to produce the data are below.

 ## Post process the observational data
 With these instructions you can post-process the observational datasets to calculate the Arctic amplification diagnostics.
 You need CDO software (https://code.mpimet.mpg.de/projects/cdo) and python version 3+.
 You can calculate the datasets by yourself by following these steps, or just download them from links given below.